VaradBelwalkar/Compute-Services/README.md

 - Storage mechanism via docker volumes.
 - Suitable for large scale deployments (Currently single node).

+### Want to work with AWS?
+- Get our aws container, and then simply start working with aws-cli, by just simple IP configuration.

 ### Wargames
 - Host container-based wargames easily on this platform.